 Websites Make Your First Impression

-When marketing legal services, you have only one opportunity to make a strong first impression.
+With marketing legal services, you have only one opportunity to make a strong first impression.
 Prior to the advent of the Internet, this first impression was usually made at an in-person meeting.
 Today, the first impression is typically your website.
 Make it count.

 The circumstances that caused a potential client to check out your website are irrelevant.
 The visit could be the result of a Google search or a referral.
 No matter the circumstance, you want to leave the best possible impression.
 The lawyer with the best website will get the first call.
 And there may be no second call.